-- All amendments significantly (P < 0.05) increased SOC, pH, ECEC, MBC, MBN and MBP for all sampling periods. - 2.
+- 1. All amendments significantly (P < 0.05) increased SOC, pH, ECEC, MBC, MBN and MBP for all sampling periods. - 2.
 Fungi and bacteria biomass increased with increasing CCB rates (increased from 39 to 65 t ha-1).
 In CHB amended soils, both fungi and bacteria biomass increased in soils amended with 39 t ha-1 but at 65 t ha-1, fungi biomass slightly decreased whiles bacteria population increased when compared with the biomass observed at 39 t ha-1.
-When PMB was increased from 39 to 65 t ha-1, significant increase was recorded for fungi biomass but bacteria biomass recorded a non significant increase. - 3.
-Unlike PMB, CCB and CHB soils showed no significant differences in mineral N compared with the control by day 42. - 4.
-Available P in CHB and PMB amended soil showed significant (P < 0.05) increases at both rates but only significant (P < 0.05) at 65 t ha-1 for CCB treatments. - 5.
-Regarding biochar and manure effects on yield and shoot N, P and K, significant increases in yield and shoot NPK were realized from PMB amended soils but insignificant in CCB and CHB treatments.
+When PMB was increased from 39 to 65 t ha-1, significant increase was recorded for fungi biomass but bacteria biomass recorded a non significant increase.

+3. Unlike PMB, CCB and CHB soils showed no significant differences in mineral N compared with the control by day 42.

+4. Available P in CHB and PMB amended soil showed significant (P < for CCB treatments.

+0.05) increases at both rates but only significant (P < 0.05) at 65 t ha-1 significant increases in yield and shoot NPK were realized from PMB amended soils but insignificant in CCB and CHB treatments.
 Yield decline was obtained when CCB and CHB respectively were increased from 39 to 65 t ha-1.